-Our team
+Our team.

 Jen Le Coguic, PT, DPT

-Jen’s approach focuses on the whole person through an inclusive and trauma-informed lens.
+Jen’s approach focuses on whole person care through an inclusive and trauma-informed lens.
 She works to improve symptoms while addressing underlying drivers- using manual therapy, patient education, health coaching, and home programs to help patients gain independence and long-term results.
 Her care considers lifestyle factors, biopsychosocial influences, and pain neuroscience to support lasting improvement.

 She is passionate about making a real difference in patients’ lives and teaching the next generation of pelvic health therapists.
 She loves helping people feel empowered to care for their bodies and raising awareness about pelvic health for both women and men.